arielgalil/WinWin/conductor/product.md

 *   **PWA Capabilities:** Fully installable Progressive Web App with offline support, asset caching, and background synchronization for reliable data entry in low-connectivity environments.
 *   **Standardized Typography:** Unified 5-level responsive typographic hierarchy across the admin interface for improved legibility and consistency.
 *   **Full Theme Compatibility:** Comprehensive support for light and dark modes across all modals and interaction points, with full RTL/LTR localization support for global accessibility.
+*   **Kiosk Site Rotation:** Capability to cycle the public scoreboard with external websites using smooth swipe transitions for multi-purpose school displays.
 *   **Automated Remote Updates:** Headless update mechanism that automatically refreshes unmanaged kiosk displays after an idle period when a new version is detected.

 ## Aesthetic & UX Strategy